-1463 Each written mass appraisal report must contain a signed certification that is similar in content to the 1464 following form:
+Each written mass appraisal report must contain a signed certification that is similar in content to the following form:

-- 1465 I certify that, to the best of my knowledge and belief: - 1466 the statements of fact contained in this report are true and correct. - 1467-the reported analyses, opinions, and conclusions are limited only by the reported1468assumptions and limiting conditions, and are my personal, impartial, and unbiased1469professional analyses, opinions, and conclusions. - 1470-I have no (or the specified) present or prospective interest in the property that is the1471subject of this report, and I have no (or the specified) personal interest with respect to1472the parties involved. - 1473-I have performed no (or the specified) services, as an appraiser or in any other capacity,1474regarding the property that is the subject of this report within the three-year period1475immediately preceding acceptance of this assignment. - 1476-I have no bias with respect to any property that is the subject of this report or to the1477parties involved with this assignment. - 1478-my engagement in this assignment was not contingent upon developing or reporting1479predetermined results. - 1480-my compensation for completing this assignment is not contingent upon the reporting1481of a predetermined value or direction in value that favors the cause of the client, the1482amount of the value opinion, the attainment of a stipulated result, or the occurrence of1483a subsequent event directly related to the intended use of this appraisal. - 1484 my analyses, opinions, and conclusions were developed, and this report has been 1485 prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - 1486I have (or have not) made a personal inspection of the properties that are the subject1487of this report.
-(If more than one person signs the report, this certification must clearly1488specify which individuals did and which individuals did not make a personal1489inspection of the appraised property.)49 - 1490-no one provided significant mass appraisal assistance to the person signing this1491certification.
-(If there are exceptions, the name of each individual providing1492significant mass appraisal assistance must be stated.) - 1493Comment: The above certification is not intended to disturb an elected or appointed assessor's1494work plans or oaths of office.
-A signed certification is an integral part of the appraisal report.1495An appraiser, who signs any part of the mass appraisal report, including a letter of transmittal,1496must also sign this certification. - 1497In an assignment that includes only assignment results developed by the real property1498appraiser(s), any appraiser(s) who signs a certification accepts full responsibility for all1499elements of the certification, for the assignment results, and for the contents of the appraisal1500report.
-In an assignment that includes personal property assignment results not developed by1501the real property appraiser(s), any real property appraiser(s) who signs a certification accepts1502full responsibility for the real property elements of the certification, for the real property1503assignment results, and for the real property contents of the appraisal report. - 1504In an assignment that includes only assignment results developed by the personal property1505appraiser(s), any appraiser(s) who signs a certification accepts full responsibility for all1506elements of the certification, for the assignment results, and for the contents of the appraisal1507report.
-In an assignment that includes real property assignment results not developed by the
+the statements of fact contained in this report are true and correct.

+the reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions.

+- I have no (or the specified) present or prospective interest in the property that is the subject of this report, and I have no (or the specified) personal interest with respect to the parties involved. - I have performed no (or the specified) services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment. - I have no bias with respect to any property that is the subject of this report or to the parties involved with this assignment. - my engagement in this assignment was not contingent upon developing or reporting predetermined results. - my compensation for completing this assignment is not contingent upon the reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - my analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - I have (or have not) made a personal inspection of the properties that are the subject of this report.
+(If more than one person signs the report, this certification must clearly specify which individuals did and which individuals did not make a personal inspection of the appraised property.)68 - no one provided significant mass appraisal assistance to the person signing this certification.
+(If there are exceptions, the name of each individual providing significant mass appraisal assistance must be stated.)

+Comment: The above certification is not intended to disturb an elected or appointed assessor's work plans or oaths of office.
+A signed certification is an integral part of the appraisal report.
+An appraiser, who signs any part of the mass appraisal report, including a letter of transmittal, must also sign this certification.

+In an assignment that includes only assignment results developed by the real property appraiser(s), any appraiser(s) who signs a certification accepts full responsibility for all elements of the certification, for the assignment results, and for the contents of the appraisal report.
+In an assignment that includes personal property assignment results not developed by the real property appraiser(s), any real property appraiser(s) who signs a certification accepts full responsibility for the real property elements of the certification, for the real property assignment results, and for the real property contents of the appraisal report.

+In an assignment that includes only assignment results developed by the personal property appraiser(s), any appraiser(s) who signs a certification accepts full responsibility for all